 Should you buy WAAAX shares?

-If you are a risk averse investor, WAAAX shares may not be appropriate as share prices can be volatile.
-On the other hand, if you are comfortable taking on more risk and believe these companies will outperform, WAAAX shares may be for you.
+If you are a risk-averse investor, WAAAX shares may not be appropriate as stock prices can be volatile.
+On the other hand, if you are comfortable taking on more risk and believe these companies will outperform in the future, then WAAAX shares may be for you.